isabella232/journeys.en/help/using/usecase/uc2intro.md

 * The build-in Experience Platform data source, to retrieve the information for our two conditions (loyalty membership and last contact date) as well as the message personalization information.
 * The hotel reservation system, to retrieve the reservation status information.

+## Pre-requisites {#prerequisites}

+For our use case, we have designed three Adobe Campaign Standard transactional messaging templates.
+We are using event transactional messaging templates.
+Refer to this [page](https://docs.adobe.com/content/help/en/campaign-standard/using/communication-channels/transactional-messaging/about-transactional-messaging.html).

+Adobe Campaign Standard is configured to send emails and push notifications.

+The Experience Cloud ID is used as the key to identify the customer in the hotel reservation system.

+Events are sent from the customers' mobile phone when they detected near a beacon.
+You need to design a mobile application to send events from the customer's mobile phone to the Mobile SDK.

+The Loyalty member field is a custom field and was added in XDM for our specific organization ID.